-- (a) the power system to maintain system stability in accordance with clause S5.1a.3; or - (b) a generating system, or market network service facility or inverter based load forming part of the power system to maintain stable operation including following any credible contingency event or protected event, so as to maintain the power system in a secure operating state.
+- (a) the power system to maintain system stability in accordance with clause S5.1a.3; or - (b) a generating system, of integrated resource system, market network service facility or inverter based load forming part of the power system to maintain stable operation including following any credible contingency event or protected event, so as to maintain the power system in a secure operating state.

-- (b) AEMO interprets this as follows: - There is no adverse system strength impact if the power system can be operated in a secure operating state under all operating conditions (in other words, under system normal and following any credible contingency event or protected event) following connection of a 4.6.6 Connection. - (ii) If the power system cannot be maintained in a secure operating state following connection of a 4.6.6 Connection, an adverse system strength impact will occur if: - (A) the power system cannot maintain system stability in accordance with NER S5.1a.3; or - (B) the 4.6.6 Connection cannot maintain stable operation.
+- (b) AEMO interprets this as follows: - (i) There is no adverse system strength impact if the power system can be operated in a secure operating state under all operating conditions (in other words, under system normal and following any credible contingency event or protected event) following connection of a 4.6.6 Connection. - (ii) If the power system cannot be maintained in a secure operating state following connection of a 4.6.6 Connection, an adverse system strength impact will occur if:

-13 See section 3.3 for further information.
+See section 3.3 for further information.

-14 See section 3.4 for further information.
+&lt;sup>14 See section 3.4 for further information.

-15 See Chapter 10.
+&lt;sup>15 See Chapter 10.